nextinterfaces/sofia/README.md

 # Sofia
-Sofia is small web server including JS libraries and sources directly into your web application simplifying development
+Sofia is small web server including JS libraries and sources directly into your web application simplifying development.

 ## Motivation: